BESCAM: Stages of development

 Phase 5 - Throughout 2007, the Public Security project was extended to 102 municipalities in the region.
 Thus, added to the fifty locations already included in this project, were 52 further municipalities, in which public security was provided by 500 local police officers.
 The Regional Government thus meets the Government's commitment to roll out the Regional Public Safety Project in all those towns in the region with local police forces (except the capital), thus providing the people of Madrid with 2,500 new police officers.

 The agreement is in effect for the next 15 years until 2018, and will be renewed automatically for the same period.

+Project termination

+On December 30, 2020, the end of the BESCAM project was announced to give way to the new Integral Security Strategy in the Community of Madrid: the ESICAM179, as an umbrella for action on a medium-term horizon, aimed at the one hundred and seventy-nine municipalities of the Community of Madrid.